CAT

 i=argmaxiBn det[I(n1)(θ^)+Ii(θ^)]i^* = \underset{i \in \mathcal{B}_n}{\arg\max} \; \det\left[\mathbf{I}_{(n-1)}(\hat{\boldsymbol{\theta}}) + \mathbf{I}_i(\hat{\boldsymbol{\theta}})\right]

-6.2 Minimum Trace of Posterior Covariance (T-optimality / A-optimality)
+6.2 Minimum Trace of Posterior Covariance (A-optimality)

 i=argminiBn tr[(I(n1)(θ^)+Ii(θ^))1]i^* = \underset{i \in \mathcal{B}_n}{\arg\min} \; \text{tr}\left[\left(\mathbf{I}_{(n-1)}(\hat{\boldsymbol{\theta}}) + \mathbf{I}_i(\hat{\boldsymbol{\theta}})\right)^{-1}\right]